 - Monofocal lenses allow clear vision at a single distance (i.e. near/reading or far).
-Following surgery, glasses will still be required for certain tasks. - Multifocal lenses allow clear focus at more than one distance but have a higher risk of visual side-effects (e.g. glare and halos around lights). - Bifocal lenses allow clear focus at two distances (near and far), but glasses are likely to be required for intermediate distances (e.g. computer work). - Trifocal lenses allow clear focus at three distances (near, intermediate and far).
-Glasses are often not required for standard daily activities following surgery. - Extended-depth-of-focus (EDOF) lenses represent the latest in lens technology.
-In these lenses, a single focal point is stretched to increase the range of clear vision.
-After surgery, patients will typically have good unaided distance and intermediate vision, with functional near vision.
-Glasses may still be required for some near tasks.
-EDOF lenses have less issues with unwanted visual side-effects. - Toric lenses are used to correct astigmatism.
+Following surgery, glasses will still be required for certain tasks. - Bifocal/multifocal lenses allow clear focus at two distances (i.e. both near/reading and far).
+These do not allow clear focus at intermediate distances, which is important for tasks such as computer work.
+Following surgery, glasses will most likely be required for certain tasks. - Trifocal lenses represent the latest in lens technology.
+These premium lenses offer clear vision at three distances near/reading, intermediate and far.
+Glasses are often not required for standard day-to-day activities following surgery. - Toric lenses are used to correct astigmatism.
+Following surgery, glasses will still be required for tasks requiring near vision.